William Petty: Legacy

-Petty is best remembered for his economic history and statistical writings, preceding the work of Adam Smith, and for being a founding member of the Royal Society.
+William Petty is best remembered for his economic history and statistical writings, preceding the work of Adam Smith, and for being a founding member of the Royal Society.
 Of particular interest were his forays into statistical analysis.
 Petty's work in political arithmetic, along with the work of John Graunt, laid the foundation for modern census techniques.
 This work in statistical analysis, when further expanded by writers like Josiah Child documented some of the first expositions of modern insurance.
 Vernon Louis Parrington notes him as an early expositor of the labour theory of value as discussed in Treatise of Taxes in 1692.

 He influenced several future economists, including Richard Cantillon, Adam Smith, Karl Marx, and John Maynard Keynes.
 Petty and Adam Smith shared a worldview that believed in a harmonious natural world.
 They both saw the benefits of specialisation and the division of labour.
 Smith said nothing about Petty in The Wealth of Nations.
 In his published writings, there is nothing apart from a reference in a letter to Lord Shelburne, one of Petty's aristocratic descendants.

 Karl Marx imitated Petty's belief that the total effort put in by the aggregate of ordinary workers represented a far greater contribution to the economy than contemporary ideas recognised.
 This belief led Petty to conclude that labour ranked as the greatest source of wealth.
 By contrast, Marx's conclusions were that surplus labour was the source of all profit, and that the labourer was alienated from his surplus and thus from society.
 Marx's high esteem of Adam Smith is mirrored in his consideration of Petty's analysis, testified for by countless quotations in his major work Das Kapital.
 John Maynard Keynes demonstrated how governments could manage aggregate demand to stimulate output and employment, much as Petty had done with simpler examples in the 17th century.
 Petty's simple £100-through-100-hands multiplier was refined by Keynes and incorporated into his model.

 Some consider Petty's achievements a matter of good fortune.
 Petty was a music professor before being apprenticed to the brilliant Thomas Hobbes.
 He arrived upon his laissez-faire view of economics at a time of great opportunity and growth in the expanding British Empire.
 Laissez-faire policies stood in direct contrast to his supervisor Hobbes's Social Contract, developed from Hobbes's experiences during the greatest depression in England's history, the General Crisis.